whoozle/android-file-transfer-linux/README.md

 ### Prerequisites

 * You will need qt libraries for building ui program.
 If you're want to use only library (*Qt is not needed*), you could turn the option ```BUILD_QT_UI``` off.
-* For debian based distros use the following command:
+* For ubuntu and other debian-based distros use the following command:

   ```shell
   sudo apt-get install build-essential cmake libqt4-dev ninja-build libfuse-dev